+Subsidiary Company-Hans Ispat Limited

-(m) In Hans Ispat Limited (the Subsidiary), Criminal complaint u/s 138 read with Section 142 of the Negotiable instrument Act, 1881 has been filed before the Hon'ble Judicial Magistrate First Class Ahmedabad for dishonor and are shown as doubtful and the provision for the doubtful debt of Rs.
-2.70 Crore (Previous Year Rs.
+(I) Criminal complain u/s 138 read with Section 142 of the Negotiable instrument Act, 1881 has been filed before the Hon'ble Judicial Magistrate First Class Ahmedabad for dishonor of cheque and are shown as doubtful and the provision for the doubtful debt of Rs.
+2.70 Crore (as at March 31, 2022 Rs.
 2.70 Crore) has been provided in the books.